18F/identity-analytics-etl/docs/idp_analytics.md

 "2FA Setup" would be preferable, and the various options could be captured as event properties in a field called `two_factor_method` for example.

+## Making changes to event properties
+Before making a change, please discuss it with the analytics team.
+Changing names of existing properties can impact the queries we make.

 ## Event Structure
 Events are stored in JSON format in `events.log`.
 Here is an example:
 ```json